AI Workshop: learn to build apps with AI →

 </div>

-The drawback of course is that the component is rendered twice, but being this a simple presentational component without logic, it was a compromise I could live with.
+The drawback of course is that the component is rendered twice, but since this is a simple presentational component without logic, it was a compromise I could live with.

 Lessons in this unit: